adopted-ember-addons/ember-sortable/README.md

   This class will be added to the `sortable-handle` during `ACTIVATE` and `MOVE` operations.
 This allows you to add custom styles such as `visual arrows` via `pseudo` classes.

 - **itemVisualClass**
   This class will be added to the `sortable-item` during `ACTIVATE` and `MOVE` operations.
+The default class added is `is-activated`.
 This is needed to creating a `visual indicator` that mimics `focus` b/c the native `focus` is on the container.

 ## Testing